BrianNguyen49/Toronto-Automobile-KSI-Predictive-Model/README.md

 | **Random Forest**       | 94.54%   | 88.98%    | 76.55%   | 67.17%  | 0.943   |
 | **XGBoost**             | 95.70%   | 86.01%    | 83.29%   | 80.74%  | 0.955   |
 | **LightGBM**            | 95.85%   | 89.84%    | 83.19%   | 77.46%  | 0.952   |
+**Note:** The evaluation metrics in this table were computed using model-specific probability thresholds

 ### Results Summary